haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/reference/git-integration.md

 In addition to Git's requirements for [valid branch names](https://www.kernel.org/pub/software/scm/git/docs/git-check-ref-format.html){:target="\_blank"}, {{site.data.var.ece}} adds two additional requirements:

 * The `/` character isn't allowed in a branch name.
 * Branch names must be case-insensitively unique.
-In other words, the names must be entirely unique regardless of the case you use.
-For example, if you have a branch named `Sprint`, you cannot create another branch named `sprint`.
+In other words, the names must be entirely unique regardless of the case you use. 例如， if you have a branch named `Sprint`, you cannot create another branch named `sprint`.
 A branch name of `Sprint2` and `sprint2` are just fine.

 ## Git branching {#branching}
 For specifics on creating Git branches, see the following topics: